• Skip to main content

 🍵 Instructions for Free Crochet Cactus Pattern

-For this pattern, we will be working in rows.
+For the free crochet cactus pattern, we will be working in rows.

 Crochet Cactus Pattern: